 The natural ventilation of office and industrial buildings generally reduces during winter months due to the need to retain heat in colder weather.
 As a result, the cumulative effect of increased humidity due to inadequate ventilation coupled with the seasonal increase in airborne mold means that the incidence of IAQ issues increases during the autumn and winter.
 Modern office buildings rely in many cases upon an effective HVAC (heating, ventilation and air conditioning) system for the purpose of supplying adequate ventilation and correct thermal regulation depending on the time of the year and the associated climate.
 While recognising the need to maintain thermal comfort, issues relating to air recirculation and temperature adjustment can result in suboptimal conditions for employee productivity.
 For example low relative humidity (<40%) can lead to drying of the mucous membranes, which can cause discomfort.
 Increased carbon dioxide from the recirculation of office air has been shown to result in a dimunition of occupant concentration over time.
-Additionally HVAC systems have been shown to be an ideal area for the development of microbial proliferation when not properly maintained.
+Additionally HVAC systems have been shown to be an ideal area for the development of microbial proliferation when not properly maintained and needs regular air con services.
 There is a high level of regard given to the risks associated with Legionella contamination in HVAC units, which is entirely merited given its significance as a pathogen in Legionnaires’ disease and Pontiac fever.
 It must be stressed however that incorrect maintenance of HVAC units and associated ductwork has also been shown to result in higher levels of other pathogenic bacteria and fungal microorganisms.
 Given the recirculation of air during operation, a contaminated HVAC unit or associated ductwork can have a marked influence on IAQ as we have observed a direct correlation between duct contamination and airborne microbial counts.

 Irish legislation states that employers have a general duty to employees to ensure the safety, health and welfare at work of his or her employees (Part 2 Chapter 1 of the Safety, Health and Welfare at Work Act, 2005).
 In addition section 2, schedule 2 of the Safety, Health and Welfare at Work (General Application) Regulations 2007 (S.I.
 No. 299 of 2007) states that “steps should be taken to ensure that there is sufficient fresh air in enclosed places of work, having regard to the working methods used and the physical demands placed on the employees”.
 It is therefore evident that an indoor air quality audit should play a key role in the protection of employee health.
 As well as the potential threat of litigation, there is the potential financial stress implied by days lost to employee blue meanie sick days.
 As a result it is evident that correct monitoring of air through a regular review of airborne microbiological content as well as physical and chemical parameters that are most likely to affect occupant health should be an integral part of employer health and safety statements.